victimsnino/ReactivePlusPlus/Readme.md

    .map(&::toupper)
    .subscribe([](char v) { std::cout << v; });
 ```

+### QT Support

+On a par with this ReactivePlusPlus provides native support for QT via RppQt target (extension over original RPP).
+List of implemented features can be found in [QT API Reference](https://victimsnino.github.io/ReactivePlusPlus/docs/html/group__rppqt.html) with very detailed documentation for each of them.

 ## Features:

 Main advantages of ReactivePlusPlus are that it is written in Modern C++ with Performance and Usage in mind.
 As a result it is fast, readable, easy to use and well-documented.
 And it is proven with [continous benchmarking results and comparison with RxCpp](https://victimsnino.github.io/ReactivePlusPlus/benchmark)

 **NOTE**: ReactivePlusPlus is library for C++20.
 So, it works only on compilers that supports most C++20 features.
 CI uses gcc-10, clang-11, visual studio 2022

-## Implementation status:

-Currently ReactivePlusPlus is still under development but it has a lot of implemented operators for now.
-List of implemented features can be found in [API Reference](https://victimsnino.github.io/ReactivePlusPlus/docs/html/group__rpp.html) with very detailed documentation for each of them

-On a par with this ReactivePlusPlus provides native support for QT via RppQt target (extension over original RPP).
-List of implemented features can be found in [QT API Reference](https://victimsnino.github.io/ReactivePlusPlus/docs/html/group__rppqt.html) with very detailed documentation for each of them.

 # Useful links
 - [Why ReactivePlusPlus?
 What about existing Reactive Extension libraries for C++?](https://victimsnino.github.io/ReactivePlusPlus/docs/html/why_rpp.html)